 Although immunosenescence may be inevitable to some degree as we age, it doesn’t have to determine the fate of your health.
-Upping the number of healthy bacteria in your gut can go a long way at slowing its progression.
+Upping the number of healthy bacteria in your gut can go a long way toward slowing its progression.

-The connection between gut health and immune system function is crystal clear, and that includes for older adults as well.
+The connection between gut health and immune system function is crystal clear, and that includes older adults as well.
 Remember the fact we shared earlier – roughly 80% of our immune system cells reside in the gut!

 A clinical trial conducted by researchers at the Gut Health and Food Safety Research Program and the Institute of Food Research at the University of East Anglia in Norwich, UK , found that upping healthy probiotics through healthy food and other means can reduce the severity and frequency of infection in the frail elderly.
-This study, of course, is just one of many that point towards gut health as key in overall immune boosting for older individuals.
+This study, of course, is just one of many that points towards gut health as key in overall immune boosting for older individuals.

 Prebiotics and Probiotics for Seniors

 Research suggests that the “sweet spot” in improving your immune health in general as you age is to consume lots of probiotics in the form of whole foods and supplements as well as dietary prebiotics.